ABOUT

 In October of 2025, I had the honor of producing and editing the video for the Georgia First Amendment Foundation (GFAF)’s 2025 Charles L. Weltner Freedom of Information Award honoree.
 Dean of the UGA Grady School of Journalism, Charles Davis, was this year’s honoree as a result of his commitment to open government access.

 To produce this video, I worked alongside Richard Griffiths, who has come to be an inspiration to me.
-Despite the time crunch of producing this video, I was estatic to jump on board.
+Despite the time crunch of producing this video, I was ecstatic to jump on board.

 You can watch the final product here.